yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Display.rst

        For ADAS parts by default Display is disabled in linux via k3-<soc>-vision-apps.dtso and enabled to be controlled by one of the real time r5f core.
-So modetest, kmstest, weston will not work.
+So modetest, kmsxxtest, weston will not work.
        To enabled it you need to modify k3-<soc>-vision-apps.dtso, rebuild linux-dtbs and install.
 Also need to disable Display in r5f, rebuild r5f FW using PSDK RTOS.